-The MPO held two general meetings during the LRTP update.
+The MPO held two general virtual public meetings during the LRTP update.
 Because of the ongoing COVID pandemic, these meetings were facilitated in an online format.
-Handouts were provided before each meeting via the MPO's website, and participants submitted comments and concerns during the meeting using the chat feature.
+A video presentation, list of projects, and exhibits were provided before each meeting via the MPO's website.
+Participants could submit comments or concerns prior to the meeting or during the meeting using the chat feature.